 “[The team] identified a clear issue that is experienced by tenants around organizing their case documentation, an issue that’s experienced by the legal aid community,” says Megan Abell, director of advocacy at TechEquity Collaborative and member of the panel judging the competition.

-LexLab cofounder Alice Armitage, who created the Hack Homelessness initiative and teaches an accompanying design thinking class at UC Hastings, said the initiative sprang from her desire to teach law students how to better address complex real-world problems by adding design thinking, technology, and collaboration skills to the critical thinking skills they have already developed in law school.
+LexLab cofounder Alice Armitage, who created the Hack Homelessness initiative and teaches an accompanying design thinking class at UC Law SF, said the initiative sprang from her desire to teach law students how to better address complex real-world problems by adding design thinking, technology, and collaboration skills to the critical thinking skills they have already developed in law school.

-Kevin Thomason, a UC Hastings graduate and director of the Lower Polk Tenant Landlord Clinic, returned to his alma mater to participate in the hackathon, introducing an idea he described as “a little crazy,” but not so crazy that it couldn’t be done.
+Kevin Thomason, a UC Law SF graduate and director of the Lower Polk Tenant Landlord Clinic, returned to his alma mater to participate in the hackathon, introducing an idea he described as “a little crazy,” but not so crazy that it couldn’t be done.
 In fact, he pointed out, a similar initiative is already underway in Denver.

 “Basically you use crypto to create a labor-bidding agora for people experiencing homelessness and people experiencing poverty,” Thomason says.
 He explained that you combine a second idea in that “the money in that parallel economy is also shared with them, similar to how Miami—and soon NYC—use crypto to generate real cash.”